purush7/wds/README.md

 - [ ] Add conf
 - [ ] Remove info logs which are debug
 - [ ] Add Context down the function calls which helps in profiling
+- [ ] Improve `isFileOpen` function for all OS and the scenarios
 - [ ] Add Routers,Middlewares, recovering in controllers
 - [ ] Improve Directory Structure (As this is poc, didn't concentrated on this part)
 - [ ] Along with using db/persistent storage, incase of backpressure try to slow down the injested rate in batcher queue
 - [ ] Add more info like each service of alert_initator, worker etc
+- [ ] Add seek if there is any offset while reading file